citp/privacy-policy-historical/e/et/etc/etcconnect.com.md

 This Site is operated in the United States.
 If you are located in the European Union, Canada or elsewhere outside of the United States please be aware that Collected Information will be transferred to, stored, and processed in the United States.
 If you open a MyETC Account or post to the Forum, you acknowledge that your data will be processed in the United States.

-  *  **Right to Access Correct and Delete Your PII:**
+  *  **Right to Access Correct and Delete, Withdraw Consent, Restrict, and Object to, Processing Your PII:**

 If you have created a MyETC account through this Site, then you have the right to access, review, and update your PII by logging into this Site, visiting your account profile page and making changes, including submitting a request to delete your account information by sending us an email stating your request to webmaster@etcconnect.com  (mailto:webmaster@etcconnect.com).
-You also have the right to email this address to access details of any PII which we hold about you.
+You also have the right to email this address to access details of any PII which we hold about you, and to restrict or object to our processing of your PII.

+Where you have given us consent to process your PII, you may withdraw this consent at any time by sending us an email stating your request to webmaster@etcconnect.com  (mailto:webmaster@etcconnect.com).

 If you have questions or concerns about our privacy practices or this Privacy Policy or wish to make a request regarding your PII, please contact us at any of the following: